GRADUATE SCHOOL and EMPLOYMENT

 Students comment on the academic program:"A knowledge of African cultures has certainly helped to ease my culture shock and made cross-cultural experiences that much better."
 "I feel more informed about African and African American culture."
 "Africana Studies classes have deepened my understanding of gospel, jazz, blues, and Afrobeat.
 And the BU gospel choir rocks!"
 "I have come to understand African American history better and to appreciate what African Americans went through in the New World."

 Africana Studies at Binghamton University prepares you for a career in business, law, government, Internet technologies, teaching, public policy, medicine, psychology, university administration, law enforcement, social work and counseling.
 As well, it prepares students for graduate work in a variety of disciplines, such as literature, art, music, drama, anthropology, history, philosophy, political science, sociology, journalism, and labor relations.
 Private-sector employers are becoming increasingly interested in recruiting personnel conversant with multicultural issues.
 A degree in Africana Studies enhances your perspective and equips you with the knowledge to address these important concerns.

-Discuss your career goals with our faculty as well as the staff of the Career Development Center (CDC).
+Discuss your career goals with our faculty as well as the staff of the Fleishman Center for Career and Professional Development Center.

 Our measure of success

 Award-winning students: Africana Studies majors have won numerous awards, including the SUNY Chancellor's Award, the Bill and Melinda Gates Millennium Scholarship, the Nell Jackson Memorial Award, and Harpur College Undergraduate Research Awards, which help to defray the costs of doing research.
 Some have had perfect grade-point averages and have been on the Dean's List.